gradle/gradle/subprojects/docs/src/docs/release/notes.md

 * All pre-5.0 incubating APIs have been promoted.
 * The [lazy configuration API](userguide/lazy_configuration.html) has been promoted.
 * Enabling [strict task validation](javadoc/org/gradle/plugin/devel/tasks/ValidateTaskProperties.html#setEnableStricterValidation-boolean-) has been promoted.

-### Update to the Scala Zinc compiler

-The Scala Zinc compiler has been upgraded to version 1.2.5, which only supports Scala 2.10+, meaning that Gradle no longer supports building for Scala 2.9.
-This fixes some Scala incremental compilation bugs and is reported as significantly improving performance.
-If you used to override the Zinc compiler version, be aware that the minimal version is now 1.2.0.

 <!--
 ### Example promoted